-A skin graft consists of skin taken from another part of the body and applied to the site where skin is missing.
-This may follow surgical removal of a skin cancer or an injury such as a burn or other trauma.
-A skin graft is a free piece of tissue without its own blood supply (as compared with a skin flap) and therefore its survival relies completely on a nutrients from the wound bed on which it is placed.
+A skin graft consists of skin taken from one part of the body to cover an area where skin is missing or damaged.
+This may follow surgical removal of skin cancer or an injury such as a burn or other trauma.

 Why do you need a skin graft?

 A skin graft is required when the area of skin loss is too big to be closed using local skin and stitches alone.
 While with very superficial wounds, the cells that create the new top layer of skin remain intact, in deeper wounds (such as full-thickness excisions of skin cancers), this layer is lost and the surgeon may need to kickstart the healing process with a graft of healthy skin cells from elsewhere.

 The skin graft covers the wound, attaching itself to the cells beneath, and begins to grow in its new location.
 Similarly, a skin graft may be used after removal of a skin cancer if the dermatologist or surgeon is worried that they may need to return to take a further margin of tissue to ensure clearance.
 If a skin graft wasn’t performed, the area would be an open wound and take much longer to heal.

 Split-thickness skin grafts (STSG) are also known as split skin grafts (SSG) or partial-thickness skin grafts.